 According to Wikipedia, cash-out refinancing occurs when a loan is taken out on property already owned, and the loan amount is above and beyond the cost of transaction, payoff or existing liens, and related expenses.

 It is a great option for homeowners who need to take a personal loan for debt consolidation, vacation, purchase, or clearing a medical bill.
-To apply for cash-out refinance, you can either get started online or call a Chase customer service representative at 1-800-873-6577.
+To apply for cash-out refinance, you can either get started online or call customer service representative.